YoussefJedidi01/Real-Time-Collaborative-Task-Management-System-/README.md

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository, make your changes, and create a pull request.

 ## Steps to Contribute:
-1-Fork the repository.
+1. Fork the repository.
-2-Create a new branch for your changes.
+2. Create a new branch for your changes.
-3-Make your changes and commit them.
+3. Make your changes and commit them.
-4-Push your branch to your forked repository.
+4. Push your branch to your forked repository.
-5-Open a pull request to merge your changes into the main repository.
+5. Open a pull request to merge your changes into the main repository.

 ## License
 This project is open source and available under the MIT License.